LELEC210X/LELEC210X/INSTALL.md

 https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/

-The following steps will either need to be performed on your host system, or on the Ubuntu system on which GNURadio is installed (either a VM, WSL, or your host if it is Ubuntu-20.04).
+The following steps will either need to be performed on your host system, or on the Ubuntu system on which GNU Radio is installed (either a VM, WSL, or your host if it is Ubuntu-20.04).
 The subsection titles will therefore include an annotation **Host**, if the steps must be performed on your host system (Windows, MacOS, or Linux), or **Ubuntu**, if they refer to your Ubuntu-20.04 installation.
 If your host system is Ubuntu-20.04, perform them in both cases.Additionnally, some steps might be only required for some specific OSs, in which case it will be specified.

 Quick tips : Ubuntu terminal windows can be launched via the Ubuntu Launchpad, or with